adlnet/xAPI-Spec/xAPI.md

 Upon receiving a statement that voids another, the LRS...

-* MAY roll back any changes to activity or agent definitions which were introduced by the statement that was just voided;
+* MAY roll back any changes to Activity or agent definitions which were introduced by the statement that was just voided;
 * SHOULD reject the entire request which includes the voiding statement with HTTP 403 'Forbidden' if the request is not from a source authorized to void statements.
 * SHOULD return a descriptive error if the target statement cannot be found;